zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 #.
 Confirm the Zephyr SDK has been installed on your platform.

 #.
 Open a terminal window.

 #.
+Verify the JTAG debugger is properly attached to the Arduino 101 board and
+   to the host computer.

+#.
+Connect the Arduino 101 to a power source.

+#.
+Open a terminal window

+#.
 Source the :file:`zephyr-env.sh` file.